+Software Use

-- Software Use: All faculty, staff, and students of the University are required and expected to obey the laws and legal agreements governing software use.
+All University faculty, staff, and students are required and expected to obey the laws and legal agreements governing software use.
 Failure to do so can lead to monetary damages and/or criminal penalties for the individual violator.
-Because such violations are also against University policies and rules, disciplinary action will be taken as appropriate. - Academic Misconduct: Academic honesty and integrity are fundamental values of the University community.
-Work submitted for credit by UF students should not include any form of plagiarism, cheating, or unauthorized aid.
-Unless an assignment is explicitly identified as a group project, all work should be completed independently.
-Students should understand and follow the Student Honor Code that they signed upon enrollment at the University of Florida:
+Because such violations are also against University policies and rules, disciplinary action will be taken as appropriate.
+We, the members of the University of Florida community, pledge to uphold ourselves and our peers to the highest standards of honesty and integrity.